Skip to content

 Custom routes

-By default, Eicrud doesn't check the JWT token on non /crud routes.
+By default, Eicrud doesn't check the authentication on non /crud routes.
 You can specify extractUserOnRoutes to change that behavior.

 authenticationOptions.extractUserOnRoutes = ['my-custom-route']